eveld/node-webkit-app/README.md

+#RSS
-An example application made with node-webkit.
+An example application made with node-webkit and ember.

+#Running the server
 To start the fortune server:
 ```
 cd fortune
 npm install
 node server
 ```

+#Running the app
 To run the node-webkit application:
 ```
 <path to node-webkit> .
 ```